 Use Your Boat Registration Number on All Boats You Own

-When applying for a boat license in British Columbia, the first thing you need to do is make sure you are using your boat identification number on every one of the vessels that you own.
-This is significant because if your first boat is licensed under the boat registration number of your first boat and you later buy a second boat, you will need to transition your number from the old boat onto the new one.
+When applying for a boat license in British Columbia, the first thing you need is your boat identification number.
+This is significant because if your first boat is licensed under the boat registration number of your first boat.
+But if later you buy a second boat, you will need to transition your number from the old boat onto the new one.

 If your first boat is licensed under the boat registration number of your first boat, this information will be necessary.
 If you do this, there’s a good chance that the number your new watercraft is using is either outdated or needs to be registered.
 This information needs to be readable, clearly displayed, and irretrievable.